shalom2552/TerminalIdleTycoon/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 Please make sure to update tests as appropriate.

+# License
+shalom2552 @shalas45 The software and all code files are under the copyright protection of shalas45.
+Transferring the software without permission is a violation of the manufacturer's rights 21/02/2022